You have no items in your shopping cart.

 If you’re considering switching to natural deodorant, we’re going to fill you in on exactly what to expect.
 We’ll also explore some tips on how to make that transition smooth and detox-friendly.
 But, before we stick our hands in the rose bush, let’s shave off some of those thorns first, thorns being the stuff in your standard deodorant that make them so harmful and toxic.

 Why Should I Transition to Natural Deodorant?

-There are several, yes several, ingredients in deodorant that should stay far away from your beautiful body.
-Aluminum, phthalates, and mineral oil are just some of those dangerous ingredients linked to unfriendly health concerns.
+There are several, yes several, ingredients in deodorant that should stay far away from.
+Aluminum, phthalates, and mineral oil are just some of those dangerous ingredients linked to harmful health concerns.